Updated February 2022

 - Make sure any wireless internet access intended for customers is separate from your business network.

-If you still don’t feel fully comfortable, consider investing in data center security, which uses virtual components to protect data.
+If you still don’t feel entirely comfortable, consider investing in data center security, which uses virtual components to protect data.

-Instead of ignoring the prompts for a system or software update, do so promptly.
+Do so promptly instead of ignoring the prompts for a system or software update.
 Not only do these updates improve performance, they often include new or enhanced security features that benefit the user.

 One important feature that many updates include is the software patch.
-These act as a “band-aid” of sorts that cover critical security holes that allow hackers to exploit a software vulnerability and infect the computer.
+These act as a “band-aid” covering critical security holes that allow hackers to exploit a software vulnerability and infect the computer.

-As businesses continue to pivot to permanently remote workplaces, it’s more important than ever that your employees are aware of cybersecurity threats.
-Without their help, your business can’t properly protect finances, assets, or data.
+As businesses continue to pivot to permanently remote workplaces, it’s more important than ever that your employees know cybersecurity threats.
+Without their help, your business can’t adequately protect finances, assets, or data.

 There are a few things your employees should know: